 Ford had also said in November that it would extend its warranty to cover the issue for 10 years or 150,000 miles before agreeing to the recall on April 30.
 The automaker has said it is not aware of any crashes or injuries linked to these recalled vehicles.
 The SUVs covered by this recall have roof rail covers that are painted silver, black or absolute black.
 Ford will begin to notify vehicle owners starting the week of June 28.
 The recall includes 620,483 vehicles in the U.S., 36,419 in Canada and 4,260 in Mexico.

 Auto Product Liability Issues

 When roof rail covers come loose and detach from a vehicle, they could potentially cause a crash or pose a hazard to other vehicles on the roadway.
-When a safety issue is involved, automakers should act quickly to recall affected vehicles.
+Automakers should act quickly to recall affected vehicles when a safety issue is involved.
 The longer they take to do that, the more people could potentially get injured.

 If you or a loved one has been injured by a defective auto product, you may be able to seek compensation from the automaker or other parties for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, pain, and suffering, and emotional distress.
 An experienced auto defect lawyer will be able to advise victims and their families regarding their legal rights and options.